jihoonog/School-Notes-Public/README.md

 - Typeset mp4s or gifs into the notes.
 (I know this is possible within Windows Adobe Acrobat but not on Linux Adobe Acrobat)
 - Speed up the compiling process.
 - Easily change the color of the boxes within the same document.
-- Quickly create and typeset images
+- Quickly create and typeset images (Summer 2019 project)
 - Create a collections of snippets, macros and templates so it is easier to typeset my notes (Summer 2019 project)
-- Create a .sty template for assignments (Not in DnD format)
+- Create a .sty template for assignments (Not in DnD format, Summer 2019 project)

 ## Disclaimer